-A rural house from the 1950s, which went through several renovations, while maintaining its original scale and modest rural appearance.
+A rural house from the 1950s went through several renovations, while maintaining its original scale and modest rustic appearance.

-The opening point left us with many challenges, the budget constrains forced us to think in creative ways, and the result was full of charm and Mediterranean authenticity.
+The opening point left us with many challenges, the budget constraints forced us to think in creative ways, and the result was full of charm and Mediterranean authenticity.

 As with any relationship in life, working with clients requires good communication and coordinated expectations.
-The clients are intellectuals, and knew how to define their needs and constrains quite well, and together we conducted a fertile and open dialogue which enabled us to make the best possible plan, despite the various compromises.
+The clients are intellectuals, and knew how to define their needs and constraints quite well, and together we conducted a rich and open dialogue which enabled us to make the best possible plan, despite the various compromises.

-The existing floor was dug out and recasted so that the ceiling would be higher, blue iron windows frame the large views into the garden, remind the clients of Greece, which they love to visit, and let air and light to enter the room.
+The existing floor was dug out and redone so that the ceiling would be higher, blue iron windows frame the large views into the garden, reminding the clients of Greece, which they love to visit, and letting air and light enter the room.

 In the center of the house, between the kitchen and the living room, several constructive walls and beams were merged into a wall around which the space is centered.
 On one side of the wall is the dining table, while on the other side is the living room’s television, which creates an intimate feeling on either side while keeping the space open.

 Adjacent to the living room, the old entrance to the house was turned into a study and reading corner, with iron doors separating it from the living room.